 How many hours does the average UK employee work on average?

-The reality is, humans simply aren’t capable of being productive for an entire of work day.
-Even with small breaks and lunch thrown in, our concentration and efficacy at our jobs is guaranteed to wane.
+The reality is, humans simply aren’t capable of being productive for an entire work day.
+Even with small breaks and lunch thrown in, our concentration and efficacy at our jobs is guaranteed to wane, especially in environments impacted by crunch culture.

 So, what are they doing the other 5 hours or so?
 Well, here’s a list of the most common things employees do at work – besides working: